RemkoD/NavCumulativeUpdateDeployment/README.md

  * Loads the 'Microsoft.Dynamics.Nav.Model.Tools.psd1' module dynamically
  * Invokes the NAV database conversion
  * Invokes the schema synchronization to complete database conversion
- * Restart NST between steps
+ * Restarts NST between steps

-Before you can go wild with the example scripts, you need to make the Cumulative Update patch and put the example scripts on the rights place. **[01 How to prepare a deployment package.md]** will help you to do exactly that.
+Before using the example scripts, you need to create the Cumulative Update patch and put the example scripts on the right places. **[01 How to prepare a deployment package.md]** will help you to do this.

 ## Choosing the right deployment strategy
-Microsoft describes basically three options to deploy a Cumulative Update.
+Microsoft describes three options to deploy a Cumulative Update.
 * Remove NAV installation and reinstall with a NAV DVD on a higher CU
 * Use Click Once (Windows RTC and Web Client only)
 * Manual patching servers and clients

-### Additional alternative
+### Alternative option
 In an ideal situation servers are not installed, updated and managed manually.
-Installations and configuration changes can be done with PowerShell scripts.
-The scripts together make it possible to generate a new server.
+Installation and configuration changes can be carried out with PowerShell scripts.
+Together, the scripts allow you to generate a new server.
 This has multiple advantages.
-One of them is that you can generate a new server using a new NAV DVD.
+One of them being that you can generate a new server using a new NAV DVD.
 This way you do not need to upgrade a NAV installation with a higher CU, you simply generate a new server with the new NAV CU.
 Using Docker is an example of this.

 ### Use case for this project
-Most NAV installations are still on-premises on manually managed servers with wild diverse environmental characteristics (Windows versions, installed NAV components, environment software, configurations).
-For this use case I've developed the module NavCumulativeUpdateDeployment.
+Most NAV installations are still on-premises on manually managed servers with very different environmental characteristics (Windows versions, installed NAV components, environment software, configurations).
+For this use case I have developed the module NavCumulativeUpdateDeployment.
 It uses the manual patching method in an automated and more perfected manner.
-It doesn't require much knowledge of the environment you're upgrading.
-The scripts detects and updates NAV components on the fly.
+It doesn't require much knowledge of the environment you are upgrading.
+The scripts detect and update NAV components on the fly.
 ## Getting Started
 * Download the project content to your local system
 * Create a deployment package *(read: [documentation\01 How to prepare a deployment package.md])*